PH-F/idserver-sdk/README.md

 ##### `ResourceBlueprint`

-Usually some endpoints has common actions, like creating a new resource, listing multiple resources, deleting, etc. Those common actions have almost the same request/response workflow, so that is why the `ResourceBlueprint` exits.
+Usually the endpoints have common actions, like creating a new resource, listing multiple resources, deleting, etc. Those common actions have almost the same request/response workflow, so that is why the `ResourceBlueprint` exists.
 It is responsible for adding common behavior to resource classes, using the following methods:

 - `all(array $filters = []): Collection`: responsible for listing multiple resources.
-It can be literally all, or just some, using pagination (will be explained later on) for example.
-As you can see this method also return a `Collection` of entities (respecting the same resource type).
+It can be literally all, or just some, using pagination (will be explained later on).
+As you can see this method also returns a `Collection` of entities (respecting the same resource type).

 - `get(): IdsEntity`: responsible for returning a single resource.
 If you call `->users(1)->get()` it is expected to get the `User` entity with ID 1.